 All Vermont students in grades 5-12 and home study students ages 10-18 are eligible for Vermont History Day.
 (Only students in grades 6-12 are eligible to advance to the National History Day contest.)

-Vermont History Day provides students with an opportunity to do primary source research and express what they have learned through creative and original dramatic performances, documentaries, research papers, websites, or three-dimensional exhibits.
+Vermont History Day provides students with an opportunity to engage in primary source research and express what they have learned through creative and original dramatic performances, documentaries, research papers, websites, or three-dimensional exhibits.
 Successful entries show a clear relation to the annual theme and an understanding of the historical significance of the chosen topic.
 Students meet with judges at the state contest and receive feedback about their projects.

-What are the History Day themes?
+What are the annual History Day themes?

 - 2017: Taking a Stand in History